-Where to plant dahlias
+Where to grow dahlias

 How to plant dahlias

+When planting dahlias, dig a planting hole and add a bucket full of well-rotted organic matter, to increase soil fertility.
+Position tubers so they sit just below the soil surface.
 It’s vital that you plant the tuber the right way up.
 Look for the old stem – this is the top.
 Once planted water in well.
 New shoots will start to form about five weeks after planting and these new shoots need protecting from slugs and snails.
 Either use a few slug pellets or go out at night with a torch and collect up these nocturnal enemies.

 Dahlias are greedy plants, so apply a feed in July.
 July is also a good time to tie stems to stakes or use a plant support.

-How to plant tree dahlias
+How to care for dahlias

 Dahlias can also be propagated by taking basal cuttings in spring.